jenkinsci/kubernetes-operator/website/content/en/docs/Getting Started/v0.5.x/configure-backup-and-restore.md

 ---
-title: "Configure backup and restore"
+title: "Configuring backup and restore"
-linkTitle: "Configure backup and restore"
+linkTitle: "Configuring backup and restore"
-weight: 10
+weight: 5
-date: 2021-01-25
+date: 2021-12-08
 description: >
 Prevent loss of job history
 ---

+> Because of Jenkins Operator's architecture, the configuration of Jenkins should be done using ConfigurationAsCode
+> or GroovyScripts and jobs should be defined as SeedJobs.
+It means that there is no point in backing up any job configuration
+> up.
+Therefore, the backup script makes a copy of jobs history only.

 Backup and restore is done by a container sidecar.